Tracklist Hide Credits

 Copyright 1954, Radio Corporation of America

-This recording uses RCA Victor's "New Orthoponic" High Fidelity technique, which ensures best possible reproduction on High Fidelity instruments.
-Because the "New Orthoponic" recording techniques provide ideal dynamic range, correct balance, clarity, and presence, superior reproduction also will be obtained on all "Victrola" phonographs and other standard instruments.
+This recording uses RCA Victor's "New Orthophonic" High Fidelity technique, which ensures best possible reproduction on High Fidelity instruments.
+Because the "New Orthophonic" recording techniques provide ideal dynamic range, correct balance, clarity, and presence, superior reproduction also will be obtained on all "Victrola" phonographs and other standard instruments.

 Pictures At An Exhibition was recorded on January 26, 1953 in Carnegie Hall, New York.
 A single condenser microphone, noted for its uniform frequency response and wide angle of sensitivity, was suspended approximately 17 feet above the conductor's podium to secure the exact orchestral balance.
 The music was recorded on RCA Victor High Fidelity RT-2 recorders at a tape speed of 30 inches per second to assure maximum fidelity and minimum tonal distortion.
 Production parts were made with a feed back cutter employing a heated stylus to assure the smoothest possible groove, maximum frequency range, and overall lower surface noise.
 This high frequency induction method, unique with RCA Victor, provides a uniform frequency response of 30 to 18,000 cycles.
 An automatic variable pitch method employed by RCA Victor was also used in transferring the tapes to disc to reproduce as closely as possible the sound and dynamic range of the original tape.